Rock Island County sheriff, state's attorney to hold press briefing Wednesday on EIU student's lawsuit

 ROCK ISLAND, Ill.
 (KWQC) - Rock Island County Sheriff Gerry Bustos and State's Attorney Dora Villarreal will hold a press briefing at 2:30 p.m.
-Wednesday regarding a lawsuit filed by Eastern Illinois University student Jaylen Butler.
+Wednesday regarding a lawsuit filed by Eastern Illinois University student Jaylan Butler.

 Butler is suing officers from the Hampton Police Department, the East Moline Police Department, and the Rock Island County Sheriff’s Office, citing false arrest, excessive detention, and excessive use of force.